PCwqyy/PCLib/ReadMe-EN.md

 - Changed the return type of `Element::QuerySelectorAll` to pointer to the original element to mimic the behavior of the Web DOM
 ## 25v19a
 - Scrolled back `Command.hpp` to 25v4a
-- Modified Cmd Fight to make it be able to compiled again.
+- Modified [Cmd Fight](./demo/CmdFight/readme.md) to make it be able to compiled again.
 ## 25v20a
 - Optimized `PCML.hpp`
 - Fixed memo leaking issue in `Element.hpp`
+## 25v20b
+- Added some comment
+- Optimized `Element.hpp`
+- Added some new functions

 <!--记得改徽章的版本！-->